wing5wong/artisan-whs-static/source/_events/2025-06-26_high-school-threatresports-2025.md

 Leave WHS at 11am, return by 6pm.

 Sunday 24 August - FINALS - Call time: 12pm
 Leave WHS at 11am, return by 6.30pm.

+Cost: $80 for transport, $30 for entry.

+*Mrs Devon Adam
+HOD Drama*